ElectricityEmissions.jl: A Framework for the Comparison of Carbon Intensity Signals: ElectricityEmissions.jl

 \section{ElectricityEmissions.jl}

-We have created a new Julia package, \emph{ElectricityEmissions.jl} \footnote{Link to package, removed for doubleblind review} , to serve as a central implementation of the carbon metrics mentioned in the previous section.
-This package is open-source, and contributions of other carbon metrics and accounting methods are welcome.
+We have created a new Julia package, \emph{ElectricityEmissions.jl} \footnote{https://github.com/WISPO-POP/ElectricityEmissions.jl} , to serve as a central implementation of the carbon metrics mentioned in the previous section.
+The package allows the calculation of these metrics for power system test-cases in the popular MATPOWER format, opening the door for carbon-intensity analysis on thousands of simulated grids of varying sizes and properties. \textit{ElectricityEmissions.jl} is open-source, and contributions of other carbon metrics and accounting methods are welcome.
 Below is an example of computing and plotting carbon metrics for a small five-bus network.

 \begin{code}[h] \end{code}